Save Emails to your CRM Account Activities

 Sending Emails from your CRM

-To send an email from your email client directly, bcc the email to the CRM Mailbox.
+To send an email from your email client directly, if you are using the manual MailSync option, Bcc the email to the CRM Mailbox.

 The email will be automatically matched to the correct Account when MailSync next checks the CRM Mailbox.